junaidkh657/ai-automation-portfolio-JK/Project 1 - AI Lead Qualification/README.md

 ## The Problem

-### Businesses often:
+Businesses often:

-* Respond to leads too slowly.
+- Respond to leads too slowly.
-* Waste time on low-quality leads.
+- Waste time on low-quality leads.
-* Forget to follow up.
+- Forget to follow up.
-* Have no automatic lead prioritization.
+- Have no automatic lead prioritization.
-* Don't know when an automation silently fails.
+- Don't know when automations silently fail.

-* The Solution
+## The Solution

-## An AI-powered lead qualification workflow built with n8n.
+An AI-powered lead qualification workflow built with n8n that automatically analyzes incoming leads, routes them based on AI recommendations, and includes production-style error handling.

 ### It automatically: